Microsoft tackles China piracy with free upgrade to Windows 10

 Lenovo said in a statement that it will make phones running Windows software, available through China Mobile, sometime later this year.

-Microsoft also said it is working with Chinese handset maker Xiaomi Technology Co Ltd [XTC.UL] - which generally uses a form of Google Inc’s Android on its devices - to offer some customers a test version of Windows 10 on their smartphones.”
+Microsoft also said it is working with Chinese handset maker Xiaomi Technology Co Ltd - which generally uses a form of Google Inc’s Android on its devices - to offer some customers a test version of Windows 10 on their smartphones.”
+(Reporting by Bill Rigby; Editing by Ken Wills)